nhayward/revpit/user/pages/02.editors/michelle-rascon/bio.md

 ##### MSWL

- * **Adult:** Dark fantasy, LGBTQIA+, romance, women’s fiction.
-I want something that will make me laugh and cry and close the book feeling satisfied.
+ * **Adult:** Dark fantasy, horror, LGBTQIA+, romance, women’s fiction.
+I want something that will make me laugh and cry and close the book feeling satisfied or scare me enough to leave the lights on at night.
  * **YA:** Dark fantasy, LGBTQIA+, paranormal, sci-fi.
 I’d love to read a novel with heartbreaking themes.
- * **MG:** Horror, mystery, paranormal, suspense, thriller.
+ * **MG:** Contemporary, horror, mystery, paranormal, suspense, thriller.
 Give me something to keep the kid at heart in me on my toes.
  * **Please do not send** epic or high fantasy, faith-based, historical anything, magical realism, military-based, space operas, or anything over 99,000 words.

 ##### Q&A